nevakee716/TableComplexeEnhanced/help/Help_layout.md

 `    title : true,`
 Put true if you want the title to be display, the title will be the nodeName.

+### urlText :

+Select the text to introduice the link, usually click here

+### openInNewTab :

+If you click on a link it will open it in a new tab

 ### clearFilterAtStart: